 Let your precious free time be a complete brake.
-A loop in time.
-Get lost in it.
 Spend time with your kids, take a walk, do nothing.
 Your batteries are charging as you do.

 Use your senses

 When we’re in a hurry, we often disconnect from our bodies.
 We don’t taste the food we eat, we don’t feel the sensation of wind against our skin, we don’t notice how the afternoon light falls through the window.
-We shrink our perception of the world to a minimal spectrum.
+Our perception of the world shrinks to a minimal spectrum.
 Stress pushes us into our heads, and no rest is to be found up there.

 Become aware of your body again.
 Right this second, it’s the quickest path to presence I know of.
+Sense your feet, your belly.
 Inhabit it fully.
-It’s so much more than a transport for you overheated head.
+It’s so much more than a transport for your overheated head.

 Say what you want

 Take a moment and connect with your feelings (when you’re in the bathroom, if you can’t make time for it any other way).
 How would you like to feel, right now?
 What would you need to feel good?
-It might not be within reach just this moment, but naming it helps you get clear, and when you’re clear you can reach for it.
+It might not be within reach just this moment, but naming it helps you get clear, and when you’re clear you can move towards it.